What is breast ultrasound?

 What happens during a breast ultrasound?

 You may have a breast ultrasound as an outpatient or as part of your stay in a hospital.
-The way the test is done may vary depending on your condition and your healthcare provider’s practices.
+The way the test is done may vary, but for the most part you can expect:

-- You will be asked to remove any jewelry and clothing from the waist up.
-You will be given a gown to wear.
+- You'll be asked to take off any jewelry and clothing from the waist up.
+You'll be given a gown to wear.

-- You will lie on your back on an exam table.
-You will be asked to raise your arm above your head on the side of the breast to be looked at.
-Or you may be placed on your side.
+- You'll lie on your back on an exam table.
+You'll be asked to raise your arm above your head on the side of the breast to be looked at.
+You may be asked to lay on your side, too.

-- The technologist will put a clear, warm gel on the skin over the breast area to be looked at.
+- The technologist will put a clear, warm gel on your skin over the breast area to be looked at.

-- The technologist will press the transducer against the skin and move it over the area being studied.
+- The technologist will press the transducer against your skin and slide it over the area being studied.

 - Once the test is done, the technologist will wipe off the gel.